westlinkin/westlinkin.github.io/09-about.md

 ---
 layout: page
 title: About
+permalink: "about.html"
 ---

 Hi, My name is Wesley Lin.
-I am an Android developer in Shanghai, China.
+I am an Android and iOS developer in Shanghai, China.
 In this blog, you can find some tricks and tips in app development, some problems I had during the developing process and some solutions I came up with.

 Feel free to contact me via: